guptakaran11/grasskode-website/content/post/travel/2019-cambodia-part-1.md

 ## Koh Rong Samloem

 We took an overnight bus to Sihanoukville with the usual change at Phnom Penh.
-Sihanoukville ahd changed a lot since the last time I had been here.
+Sihanoukville had changed a lot since the last time I had been here.
 There were many casinos and most of the places had Mandarin signboards.
 It had been developed immensely for Chinese tourists.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/48235316541_af19ba7020_c.jpg" data-toggle="lightbox">